Starting a Support Group

 Next, decide who will facilitate (lead) the group.
 Facilitators may be responsible for one or more of the following: lead discussions, create a safe and respectful environment for all participants, monitor ground rules, serve as timekeeper.

-If you want to participate in the group, that is easier to do if someone else is leading.
+If you want to participate in the group, it is easier to do if someone else is leading.
 Often, feelings that people have hidden inside will come out in a safe, supportive environment.
 Therefore, it is important to find a qualified person in the community (e.g., a mental health professional or someone experienced in leading support groups) who can assist with facilitating the group.

 Structure of Meetings